 There Are Some Things You NEED To Know Before Starting to Earn Money On Instagram.

-Sometimes it’s tough to tell when you’re ready to take your online brand to the next level and start earning money in return for all the hard work you’ve been putting into your blog and social accounts.
+Sometimes it’s tough to tell when you’re ready to take your online brand to the next level and learn how to earn money on Instagram in return for all the hard work you’ve been putting into your blog and social accounts.

-Because we are often responsible for deciding which influencers get chosen for certain press trips or projects, we frequently get asked the question, “how many followers does someone need to be considered for an influencer campaign.”
+Because we are often responsible for deciding which Influencers get chosen for certain press trips or projects, we frequently get asked the question, “how do I get considered for an Influencer campaign or how many followers on Instagram to make money?”

-If you’re expecting a magic number, we unfortunately won’t be much help because it’s not as easy as it seems.
+If you’re expecting a magic number, we unfortunately won’t be much help because determining the fees for your rate sheet isn’t as easy as it seems.
 Of course, we could pull numbers out of a hat and and say for example “If you have 50,000 – 250,000 followers with 2% – 5% engagement, you are in the running to become America’s Next Top Influencer,” but we all know life isn’t always black and white and often when working in a space that is continuously evolving, a frequent response to tough questions is, “it depends.”

 Yes, you have a lot of followers, but do you have influence over them?
 Do they listen to what you have to say and follow your recommendations?
-If you’re not sure then you definitely need to test your influence and understand the ins and outs of your following before starting to charge brands to work with you.
+If you’re not sure then you definitely need to test your influence (grab our free Influence testing worksheet) and understand the ins and outs of your following before starting to charge brands to work with you.

 Then of course there are traditional celebrities with large followings who are considered influencers in their own right and are technically competition, but for the sake of this article we’re only going to discuss the three categories mentioned above.